Zhu Wen — Destructor of Fabulous City and Terminator of the Tang Dynasty

 After a big failure, Zhu Wen realized that none of his sons had the military or political skills to inherit his kingdom, and now he was getting old.

-Therefore, Zhu Wen planned to nominate his adoptive son as his crown prince.
+Therefore, Zhu Wen planned to nominate his adoptive son as the crown prince.

 Gilding Flowers Decorated Siver Plate, the Late Tang Dynasty to Five Dynasties — Dingzhou Museum (Photo by Dongmaiying)

-But Zhu Wen’s oldest son found out about the plan and felt threatened.
+But Zhu Wen’s oldest son learned about the plan and felt threatened.